CSc-71010-Spring-2025/Syllabus/README.md

 ## Topics

-Please note that this schedule is tentative and is meant to serve only as a guide:
+Please note that this schedule is tentative:

 - Attribute grammars
 - Operational semantics for Lisp